MPAS-Dev/compass/docs/developers_guide/quick_start.rst

     than rerunning ``./conda/configure_compass_env.py ...`` but risks
     dependencies being out of date.
 Since dependencies change fairly rarely, this will usually be safe.

-If you wish to work with another compiler, simply rerun the script with a new compiler name and an activation script will be produced.
-You can then source either activation script to get the same conda environment but with different compilers and related modules.
-Make sure you are careful to set up compass by pointing to a version of the MPAS model that was compiled with the correct compiler.

 Troubleshooting
 ~~~~~~~~~~~~~~~